Responsibilities of a Town Council

 Tidy Towns Initiative Areas

-The responsibility of maintaining areas at Suffolk Place and New Road and Mackworth Road are with the Town Council.
+The responsibility of maintaining areas at Suffolk Place, New Road and Mackworth Road are with the Town Council.